Local decay rates of best-approximation errors using vector-valued finite elements for fields with low regularity and integrable curl or divergence: Raviart--Thomas finite elements

 \section{Raviart--Thomas finite elements}

-The discussion for the Raviart--Thomas finite elements goes along the same lines as for the N\'{e}d\'{e}lec finite elements, except that the minimal regularity requirements on the target field are less demanding when using the canonical interpolation operator (or any extension thereof) since one only needs to give a meaning to the trace of the normal component of the target field on the mesh faces.
+The discussion for the Raviart--Thomas finite elements goes along the same lines as for the Nédélec finite elements, except that the minimal regularity requirements on the target field are less demanding when using the canonical interpolation operator (or any extension thereof) since one only needs to give a meaning to the trace of the normal component of the target field on the mesh faces.

 Let $\bP\upd_k(\calT_h)$ denote the $\Hdiv$-conforming finite element space built on the mesh $\calT_h$ using the Raviart--Thomas finite element of degree $k\in\polN$ (here, the superscript ${}\upd$ refers to the divergence operator) and consider the best-approximation error